IT governance, IT risk management and IT compliance are three distinct disciplines that in the past have existed...

 IT governance establishes decision structures and tracking mechanisms.
 At its most basic definition, IT governance primarily determines how decisions are made, who makes the decisions, who is held accountable and how the results of decisions are measured and monitored.
 Although many organizations have some form of IT governance in place, the governance processes are ad hoc, siloed and informal.

 The second step is to ensure that the appropriate processes exist to guarantee consistency and transparency.
-For example, processes for proposing new projects, approving new IT investments and prioritizing IT projects.
+For example, processes for proposing projects, approving IT investments and prioritizing IT projects.

 Third, organizations need to ensure that there is appropriate communication and accountability to measure the outcomes of IT decisions, whether these decisions are technical, monitory, human resource, etc.,.
 Project status reports, ROI analysis and balanced scorecards would be examples of such communication and monitoring.